a home dashboard with the information you need just now

 Home Assistant collects all this data on a Raspberry Pi.
 Home Assistant runs as a server, the monitor above connects to it to view it in a browser window.

-My set-up is not without issue as sometimes the window above needs to be refreshed.
+My setup is not without issue as sometimes the browser window needs to be refreshed.
 The cloakroom Raspberry Pi has VNC enabled so that I can connect to it and do any maintenance remotely from my main PC as follows:

 First enable VNC on the target Raspberry Pi as above – you do that when have a keyboard attached to it.
 Next download and install the VNC app on your big computer.
 Click ‘New Connection’ and enter the IP address of the remote Raspberry Pi.
 You’ll probably also need to login to the Pi – for example, it might be: user ‘pi’ and password ‘raspberry’.

 If instead of a spare monitor you had a spare tablet to stick to the wall, you could run the Home Assistant viewer mobile app on the tablet.